 The University of Illinois College of Veterinary Medicine offers a three-year residency in Zoological Companion Animal Medicine and Surgery.

 The residency is a American College of Zoological Medicine (ACZM) – compliant training program and is supervised by at least three diplomates of this college (see mentor list below).
 The residency is supported by a minimum five on-site full-time zoo, aquatic, exotic, and wildlife veterinarians.
 The residency is designed to provide clinical training that will enable the resident to become competent in exotic, zoo, aquatic, and wildlife medicine with a focus on zoological companion animals and to meet the eligibility requirements for certification in the ACZM.
-This residency runs simultaneously with the Illinois Zoological and Aquatic Animal Residency.
+This residency runs simultaneously with the Illinois Zoological and Aquatic Animal Residency and the .

 Residents obtain training through…